Skip to content

 Parameters:

-• where (Optional['pixeltable.exprs.Predicate'], default: None ) –
+• where (Optional['pixeltable.exprs.Expr'], default: None ) –

-a Predicate to filter rows to delete.
+a predicate to filter rows to delete.

 Examples: